lynchaj/nhyodyne/6502PROC/README.md

         run.CO6- DOS/65 Basic-E run time

 # 6502 ROM
 If the 6502 processor board is the only CPU board in your Nhyodyne system ensure J1 is set for 1&2 (Only CPU) and J4 is set for 1&2 (Only CPU).
-The ROM.BIN file can be placed in ROM to bring the system up to the ROM monitor.
+The ROM.BIN file can be placed in ROM (starting at 0000) to bring the system up to the ROM monitor.
 TO BOOT DOS/65 FROM A PRIMARY 6502 CPU:
    L (SEND FILE LOWMON.S19)
    G 1000 ( TO RUN LOWMON)